-From Tuesday, 12 March 2019 our regular Parish meetings will take place on the second Tuesday of each month, at 7.30pm in Salford Village Hall.
+Our meetings are held on the second Tuesday of each month at 7.30pm in Salford Village Hall.
 All residents are welcome and encouraged to attend.
 For more information click on 'The Council' link at the top of the page.

 Our Privacy Statement can be viewed here.

-The latest edition of the 5-Parishes Centrepoint is available here.
+The latest edition of Centrepoint can be viewed here.

 Singing for a Cuppa for the Over 50s!
 Come and enjoy an informal sing-along - always great fun and completely stress-free!
 Meetings are on the 2nd Friday of each month between 2.30 and 4.30pm in Salford Village Hall. £2 inclusive.
 Further information from Doreen Herrington, 01608 642853.